nxck2005/nxck2005/README.md

 ## About Me

 - 🎓 **Education**: Pursuing a Bachelor's degree in Computer Science and Engineering.
-- 💻 **Programming Languages**: C/C++, Python, Java, and Rust.
+- 💻 **Programming Languages**: C/C++, Python, Java.
-- 🌱 **Currently Learning**: Terminal emulation, TUI interfaces and BitTorrent protocol alongside my coursework.
+- 🌱 **Currently Learning**: Rust, Terminal emulation, TUI interfaces and BitTorrent protocol alongside my coursework.
 - 🚀 **Interests**: Low level design, machine learning, game development, and open-source projects.
 <!-- - 📫 **How to reach me**: You can email me at nxckmusicprod@gmail.com.-->